QUALCOMM (NASDAQ:QCOM) PT Lowered to $170.00 at JPMorgan Chase & Co.

-QUALCOMM (NASDAQ:QCOM) had its target price reduced by JPMorgan Chase & Co. from $185.00 to $170.00 in a report published on Thursday, The Fly reports.
+QUALCOMM (NASDAQ:QCOM) had its price objective reduced by JPMorgan Chase & Co. from $185.00 to $170.00 in a research report report published on Wednesday, Benzinga reports.
 JPMorgan Chase & Co. currently has an overweight rating on the wireless technology company’s stock.

-Several other research firms have also weighed in on QCOM.
-Piper Sandler raised QUALCOMM from a neutral rating to an overweight rating and upped their price target for the company from $150.00 to $160.00 in a research report on Thursday.
-Susquehanna Bancshares upped their target price on QUALCOMM from $165.00 to $175.00 and gave the company a positive rating in a report on Thursday, February 4th.
-Bank of America raised their price target on shares of QUALCOMM from $165.00 to $180.00 and gave the stock a buy rating in a report on Thursday, November 5th.
-Argus increased their target price on shares of QUALCOMM from $150.00 to $175.00 and gave the stock a buy rating in a research report on Friday, November 6th.
-Finally, KeyCorp upped their price target on shares of QUALCOMM from $175.00 to $180.00 and gave the stock an overweight rating in a research note on Wednesday, January 6th.
-One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating, twenty have issued a buy rating and one has given a strong buy rating to the stock.
-The stock has a consensus rating of Buy and an average price target of $158.56.
+A number of other research analysts have also recently commented on the stock.
+Rosenblatt Securities raised their price target on shares of QUALCOMM from $155.00 to $175.00 and gave the stock a buy rating in a research note on Wednesday, February 3rd.
+KeyCorp raised their price target on shares of QUALCOMM from $175.00 to $180.00 and gave the stock an overweight rating in a research note on Wednesday, January 6th.
+Piper Sandler upgraded shares of QUALCOMM from a neutral rating to an overweight rating and lifted their target price for the company from $150.00 to $160.00 in a research note on Wednesday.
+Raymond James lifted their target price on shares of QUALCOMM from $150.00 to $190.00 and gave the company a strong-buy rating in a research note on Tuesday, January 19th.
+Finally, Robert W. Baird initiated coverage on shares of QUALCOMM in a research note on Tuesday, December 22nd.
+They issued an outperform rating and a $200.00 target price for the company.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating, nineteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+The company has an average rating of Buy and a consensus target price of $160.88.

-QUALCOMM (NASDAQ:QCOM) last posted its quarterly earnings data on Wednesday, February 3rd.
+QUALCOMM (NASDAQ:QCOM) last announced its quarterly earnings results on Wednesday, February 3rd.
 The wireless technology company reported $2.17 EPS for the quarter, topping analysts’ consensus estimates of $2.10 by $0.07.
+The firm had revenue of $8.24 billion during the quarter, compared to analysts’ expectations of $8.26 billion.
 QUALCOMM had a net margin of 22.09% and a return on equity of 90.74%.
-The firm had revenue of $8.24 billion during the quarter, compared to analyst estimates of $8.26 billion.
-During the same quarter last year, the business posted $0.80 EPS.
-The company’s revenue was up 62.2% on a year-over-year basis.
-Analysts anticipate that QUALCOMM will post 6.33 earnings per share for the current year.
+The company’s revenue for the quarter was up 62.2% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.80 earnings per share.
+Equities research analysts expect that QUALCOMM will post 6.33 EPS for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 25th.
-Investors of record on Thursday, March 4th will be paid a dividend of $0.65 per share.
-The ex-dividend date is Wednesday, March 3rd.
-This represents a $2.60 annualized dividend and a yield of 2.00%.
-QUALCOMM’s payout ratio is 77.84%.
+Shareholders of record on Thursday, March 4th will be issued a dividend of $0.65 per share.
+This represents a $2.60 dividend on an annualized basis and a yield of 2.00%.
+The ex-dividend date of this dividend is Wednesday, March 3rd.
+QUALCOMM’s dividend payout ratio is presently 77.84%.

-In other news, EVP Alexander H. Rogers sold 35,102 shares of the business’s stock in a transaction dated Tuesday, December 8th.
-The shares were sold at an average price of $157.17, for a total transaction of $5,516,981.34.
-Following the transaction, the executive vice president now owns 64,365 shares in the company, valued at approximately $10,116,247.05.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, President Cristiano R. Amon sold 73,220 shares of the company’s stock in a transaction dated Wednesday, December 16th.
-The shares were sold at an average price of $148.72, for a total transaction of $10,889,278.40.
-Following the transaction, the president now directly owns 50,753 shares of the company’s stock, valued at approximately $7,547,986.16.
-The disclosure for this sale can be found here.
-Company insiders own 0.12% of the company’s stock.
+In other news, President Cristiano R. Amon sold 73,220 shares of the business’s stock in a transaction on Wednesday, December 16th.
+The shares were sold at an average price of $148.72, for a total value of $10,889,278.40.
+Following the completion of the transaction, the president now owns 50,753 shares of the company’s stock, valued at approximately $7,547,986.16.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+0.12% of the stock is currently owned by insiders.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Moser Wealth Advisors LLC increased its position in shares of QUALCOMM by 223.2% during the fourth quarter.
-Moser Wealth Advisors LLC now owns 181 shares of the wireless technology company’s stock valued at $28,000 after purchasing an additional 125 shares during the period.
-Capital Directions Investment Advisors LLC lifted its position in QUALCOMM by 100.0% in the fourth quarter.
-Capital Directions Investment Advisors LLC now owns 200 shares of the wireless technology company’s stock worth $30,000 after purchasing an additional 100 shares during the period.
-RMR Wealth Builders acquired a new stake in QUALCOMM during the fourth quarter worth $30,000.
-Addison Advisors LLC bought a new stake in QUALCOMM in the 4th quarter valued at $32,000.
-Finally, ForthRight Wealth Management LLC acquired a new position in shares of QUALCOMM in the 4th quarter valued at $33,000.
-Hedge funds and other institutional investors own 74.76% of the company’s stock.
+Hedge funds have recently made changes to their positions in the company.
+Wolff Wiese Magana LLC acquired a new position in shares of QUALCOMM in the 4th quarter valued at $2,969,000.
+GW&K Investment Management LLC grew its holdings in shares of QUALCOMM by 6.4% in the 4th quarter.
+GW&K Investment Management LLC now owns 176,441 shares of the wireless technology company’s stock valued at $26,879,000 after buying an additional 10,683 shares during the period.
+Paragon Capital Management Ltd acquired a new position in shares of QUALCOMM in the 4th quarter valued at $225,000.
+Fosun International Ltd grew its holdings in shares of QUALCOMM by 22.4% in the 4th quarter.
+Fosun International Ltd now owns 27,300 shares of the wireless technology company’s stock valued at $4,054,000 after buying an additional 5,000 shares during the period.
+Finally, Fairfield Bush & CO. grew its holdings in shares of QUALCOMM by 6.5% in the 3rd quarter.
+Fairfield Bush & CO. now owns 26,257 shares of the wireless technology company’s stock valued at $3,090,000 after buying an additional 1,608 shares during the period.
+74.76% of the stock is owned by institutional investors.

 About QUALCOMM